 Setting aside time to practice self-care plays a crucial part in avoiding burnout and healing from compassion fatigue.
-Assistant Clinical Professor and MSN Jackie Murphy, EdD, recommends finding time for self-care, even if only five minutes a day.
+Assistant Clinical Professor Jackie Murphy recommends finding time for self-care, even if only five minutes a day.

 Those few minutes allow you to decompress and prioritize yourself and your well-being.
 While Murphy suggests activities like short meditations, walks, yoga, or reciting affirmations, self-care comes in many forms, and you should do what works best for you and your schedule.

 As Murphy reminds us, "If we don't care for ourselves, we can't care for others."